Assignments are due August 12

 • How is "society" portrayed: kind, neutral, hostile?

-• For each of these questions, use three quotes from the novel in discussing your answer.
+• For each of these 3 questions, use 3 quotes from throughout the novel in discussing your answer.

 It's set in a frightening, falling-apart California of the future, a place where drought, pollution, drugs, and violence have made life almost impossible outside of gated communities.
 Lauren, a young woman with a vision, leads a small band of survivors north toward what she hopes will be a better life.
-Butler's prophecy for California's environmental and social future is bleak and scarily accurate—.
-But at its root this is a hopeful book; it's about learning to look squarely at the world as it is, and then work to make it better.
+Butler's prophecy for California's environmental and social future is bleak and scarily accurate, but at its root this is a hopeful book about learning to look squarely at the world as it is and working to make it better.

-A Prayer for Owen Meany -- John Irving
+A Prayer for Owen Meany, by John Irving

 Walls grew up with parents whose stubborn nonconformity were both their curse and their salvation.
 In the beginning, they and their four children lived like nomads, moving among desert towns, camping in the mountains.
 Dad, a charismatic and brilliant man, when sober, taught his children how to embrace life fearlessly.
 Mom was an artist who couldn't stand the responsibility of providing for her family, calling herself an "excitement addict."
 As the money runs out and dad’s alcoholism escalates, Jeannette and her siblings must fend for themselves.
 A story of triumph against all odds, but also a tender, moving tale of unconditional love.